converged-computing/metrics-operator/docs/getting_started/metrics.md

 |-----|-------------|------------|------|
 | command | Change the default command to something else. | string | lstopo architecture.png && hwloc-ls machine.xml |

 The above saves a png image, and the machine data to xml.
+Note that if you need to copy the data post-run, you likely want to set `interactive: true` to keep it running.

 ### perf-sysstat